See additional information for international students.

 Application for Admission

-We require Graduate Record Examination (GRE) general test scores for all applicants, including international applicants.
+Graduate Record Examination (GRE) scores can be submitted but are not required as part of the application process.
 Official GRE scores, no more than 5 years old, must be submitted by the Educational Testing Service (ETS) directly to the University of Minnesota using code 6874; doing so will ensure that official scores are routed to us with your application.
 Leave the department code blank.
 Please do not send paper copies (official score reports or photocopies) directly to the department.

-For applicants whose native language is not English, we require official scores from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Michigan English Language Assessment Battery (MELAB).
-Scores must be submitted directly by TOEFL, IELTS, or MELAB.
+For applicants whose native language is not English, we require official scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Scores must be submitted directly by TOEFL or IELTS.
 The University of Minnesota's institutional code for reporting TOEFL scores is 6874.
-No institutional code is required for IELTS or MELAB.
+No institutional code is required for IELTS.
 For detailed instructions on submission of official scores and on requests for exemption, please see the University of Minnesota's Office of Graduate Admissions page on English Language Proficiency Information.

 Documents to Upload